 May 2016 - July 2016

 Roy C. Anthony - Computer Animation Festival Chair & Manager

 Vib Soundrarajah - Digital Media Designer

 Graphic Designer: Brand identity, logo designs, storyboarding, interstitial designs, marketing design

 I began this project by collaborating with the directors to understand their vision and the concepts behind each show.
-Through constant iterations and feedback sessions I was able to manifest the unique narrative of each festival category through the logo designs.
+Through constant iterations and feedback sessions I translated the unique narrative of each festival category into logo designs.